 Destruction of the city through air raids and the erection of the Berlin Wall to prevent the residents to flee to the West are just two of the many appalling events that the city has seen.

 After decades now, the city is reconstructed and free of unrest.
 Though the dark truth will always remain in the hearts, there is much in store for you as a visitor.
 However, you will feel the pain while touring the place.

 Walking around a city teaches you the nitty gritties of the place.
 Budapest is one of the perfect subjects to experiment this, as the city can be explored on foot by virtue of not being a huge one.

-Moreover, every nook and corner of the city is connected by 4 metro and over 40 trams lines, making travel hassle-free for tourists.
+Moreover, every nook and corner of the city is connected by 4 metros and over 40 tram lines, making travel hassle-free for tourists.
 Tram line 2 running parallel to the Danube offers spectacular views.
 It is one of the best public transport rides you’ll ever come across.

 Berlin on the contrary is spread over a large area and hopping from one place to another would seem like a task.
 The super-efficient train network with 26 lines is the saviour – 10 routes on the U-Bahn and 16 routes on the S-Bahn.
 Berlin also has around 20 tram lines, though rail would turn out to be the fastest way to get around.

 Every monument that you visit in Budapest will make you fall in love with it.
 A walk in the cobblestone streets of Castle Hill on the Buda side of the town is an impressive one.
 Be it the Matthias Church with magnificent interiors or the picturesque views from the fairy tale towers of Fisherman’s Bastion.